mircopp/ActivityRecognition/README.md

 You get in touch with its main modules and functionalities.

 ### 1.1 SequentialSensoryDataModel
-> The model called **SequentialSensoryDataModel** is designed for processing sensory data that was measured in a sequential setting (time dependand), classified by e.g. the activity of the user.
+> The model called **SequentialSensoryDataModel** is designed for processing sensory data that was measured in a sequential setting (time-dependent), classified by e.g. the activity of the user.
 In this use case the class was used in order to recognize certain user activity based on sequentially measured vital signs.

 #### 1.1.1. fit (X, y)